 Enhabit worked closely with Sanya Polescuk Architects (SPA) on a project which involved the extensive refurbishment of a 1950s terraced house in Belsize Park.

-Enhabit assisted the project with a range of services including low energy fabric design (Fabric Options Assessment) and mechanical services design.
+Enhabit assisted the project with a range of services including low energy fabric design (fabric specification and hygrothermal modelling) and mechanical services design.
 Enhabit also provided mechanical ventilation with heat recovery (MVHR), air source heat pump (ASHP), solar PV, and solar thermal supply and installation.

 Developing the fabric first strategy

 Enhabit helped SPA and the clients explore the most feasible retrofit strategies available, including the selection of insulation materials, the calculation of U-values and installation methods to maximise airtightness and minimise thermal bridging at junctions.
 The insulation strategy for the project included the insulation of the cavity wall with blown insulation, alongside use of rigid phenolic insulated plasterboard as internal wall insulation.

 Typical U values

 WUFI modelling and hygrothermal performance analysis was carried out in order to rule out the risk of interstitial condensation, mould growth and other moisture-related problems in the proposed internal wall insulation strategy for the project.
 The Enhabit team modelled the proposed wall make-up, which reassured the team that the proposed IWI strategy would not lead to moisture risk.